On a singular eigenvalue problem and its applications in computing the Morse index of solutions to semilinear PDE's: Introduction

-when $p$ is close enough to the critical value $p_N$.
-Hence the bound from below obtained in \cite[Theorem 2.1]{DIPa} is actually optimal.
-See also \cite{DIPb} for the study of the $2$-dimensional case.
-In \cite{DIPa} and \cite{DIPb} the difficulty coming from singularity at the origin has been bypassed by approximating the ball by annuli with a small hole.
-This trick forces to make very accurate estimates to control the approximation parameter, especially when dealing with asymptotic estimates and, in our opinion it is not needed if one uses the singular eigenvalues and \eqref{tag-2}.
+The general characterizations provided by Theorem \ref{general-morse-formula} and Proposition \ref{non-degeneracy}, together with the properties of the singular eigenvalues collected in Subsection \ref{sse:general}, have various interesting consequences.
+The framework of applications we have in mind is the one of H\'enon type problems

-Moreover formula \eqref{tag-2} enables to give some estimate on the Morse index of radial nodal solutions without requiring any information on the nonlinear term $f$ and this is done in Section \ref{se:4}, where Theorem \ref{morse-estimate-H} is proved.
-The strength of our approach shows up because the arguments valid to deal with the autonomous problem \eqref{general-f-auto} can be generalized to H\'enon type problems \eqref{general-f-H} in any dimension and with relatively small effort.
+where $\a\geq 0$ is a real parameter.
+In this case assumptions A.1 and A.2 simplify into \begin{enumerate}[{H.}1] \item $f\in W^{1,1}_{\loc}(\R)$, \end{enumerate} and $u\in H^1_0(\Omega)$ is a weak solution to \eqref{general-f-H} such that \begin{enumerate}[{H.}2] \item $a(x):=f'(u(x))\in L^{\infty}(\Omega)$. \end{enumerate} Notice that {H.1} and {H.2} are fulfilled under the general existence assumptions in \cite{Ni}, because in that framework weak solutions are indeed classical solutions, see \cite[Proposition 4.1]{AG-sing-2}.
+The strength of the present approach shows up because the arguments valid to deal with the autonomous problem (i.e. the case $\a=0$) can be generalized to H\'enon type problems \eqref{general-f-H} in any dimension and with relatively small effort.
 Actually the transformation

 is used to pass from a radial solution $u$ of \eqref{general-f-H} in the ball to a solution $w$ of